-Pit Bulls, Rottweilers, Dobermans, German Shepherds, Staffordshire Terriers, Huskies and other such breeds are designated "Dangerous Dogs" by Spanish Law.
+Pit Bulls, Rottweilers, Dobermans, American Staffordshire Terriers, English Bull Terrier, Dogo Argentino, Fila Brasilerio, Tosa Inu, and other such breeds are designated "Dangerous Dogs" by Spanish Law.
 You are strongly encouraged not to bring these breeds to Spain.
 A recent Spanish Royal Decree requires owners of dangerous dogs to acquire licenses, a process that takes several weeks.
 Call the Staff Judge Advocate at DSN 314-727-3104 or 3729.

 Defense Service Network (DSN) Dialing Instructions